 • Trackbacks, and more!

 In other words, it cannot just be anything.
-It has to be something tied to what you are trying to achieve.
+Connect it to what you are trying to achieve.

 Note that a particular KPI may have a different content format and call to action.
 It may have different tactics and strategy too.
 We recommend that if you are a small business, just focus on one to be able to track and manage it effectively.